 - To recruit, train, and mentor highly talented and motivated graduate students in Pennís premier health sciences schools (Medicine, Nursing, Dental Medicine and Veterinary Medicine) in clinical and translational research (both a combined MTR degree program or a certification program).

-- To recruit, train, and mentor highly talented and motivated graduate PhD students from Pennís integrated Biomedical Graduate Studies (BGS) program in clinical and translational research (both a combined MTR degree program or a certification program).
+- To recruit, train, and mentor highly talented and motivated graduate PhD students from Pennís integrated Biomedical Graduate Studies (BGS) program in clinical and translational research (certification program - CTR).

 Students in this training program are eligible for funding via the TL1 component of the CTSA.